dorisjin1003/dorisjin1003/README.md

 Hello, I am Doris.

-Currently I am pursuing a Master's degree in information system from Stockholm University, Sweden, specializing in software development.
+Currently I am pursuing a Master's degree in computer science and information system from Stockholm University, Sweden, specializing in software development.

 🔭 I am currently working as a thesis worker at Volvo Group Trucks, focusing on development of AI Agent.
 👯 I’m also looking to collaborate on projects in my free time.